 After seven months in post, Anthony was selected as the Conservative Candidate for the Constituency of Totnes and South Devon, where many of his family members continue to live and work.
 He immediately left his job and began campaigning in the expectation of an election.
 He spent five months knocking on doors and ensuring residents across South Devon were not only aware of Anthony’s experience, but reassured by his ability to achieve.

-Since being elected as the Conservative Member of Parliament for Totnes, Anthony has been working hard to improve digital and transport infrastructure, as well as leading a successful campaign to lower VAT to 5% for the tourism and hospitality sector.
+Since being elected as the Conservative Member of Parliament for Totnes, Anthony has been working hard to improve digital and transport infrastructure, as well as leading a successful campaign to reduce VAT to 5% for the tourism and hospitality sector and another successful campaign to close the second home business rates loophole.
 He has campaigned to develop a fishing school to support the booming ports of Brixham, Dartmouth and Salcombe and to ensure that businesses, schools, frontline services and local charitable organisations are given the support they need and a strong voice in Westminster.
 He delivered his Maiden Speech in the House of Commons on 22nd January 2020.
 (You can watch his Maiden Speech here)

 Anthony was elected to the International Trade Select Committee in 2020, a position which allows him to scrutinise future trade deals, particularly keeping in mind South Devon farmers and fisherman.
-He is also Chair of the All-Party Parliamentary Group on Preventing Sexual Violence in Conflict Initiative.
+He is also Chair of the All-Party Parliamentary Group on Preventing Sexual Violence in Conflict Initiative, and Vice-Chair of the All-Party Parliamentary Group on Photonics and Quantum.

-You can listen here to a recent podcast about Anthony by clicking here.
+You can listen here to a podcast about Anthony by clicking here.